sdegongzuo/BeeCount/README_EN.md

 - **iCloud**: Simply sign in with the same Apple ID on iOS devices, data syncs automatically
 - **Supabase**: Configure same URL and anon key on all devices, log in with same account
 - **WebDAV**: Configure same WebDAV server address and credentials on all devices
+- **S3**: Configure same S3 endpoint, Access Key and bucket name on all devices

 > 💡 More questions?
 Visit [Issues](https://github.com/TNT-Likely/BeeCount/issues) or [Discussions](https://github.com/TNT-Likely/BeeCount/discussions)